 Where to Stay in Lanai

 If you do stay overnight and the stunning, but expensive, Four Seasons Resort at Manele Bay is out of your budget, there are some other local options listed on AirBnb and VRBO.
 There is also the Hotel Lanai and another Four Seasons Resort located at Koele, both of which are currently being renovated.

 How to Get Around the Island

 While four-wheel-drive vehicles aren’t necessary on most islands, this is one of the exceptions since there are so many rough dirt roads.
 You can’t get to many of the must-see places without an off-road vehicle since much of the island is unpaved.
 But, if you aren’t as interested in hiking and getting off the beaten path, you can also take advantage of the resort shuttle or taxi services.

 However, a tour is also a fantastic option – and one we, obviously, recommend … especially with Alberta.
 Click here to email her to inquire about how she can help you see the best of Lanai on your trip, whether on a tour or with a convenient taxi ride!

-Special thanks to Alberta for providing us with this personalized tour of Lana’i!
+Special thanks to Alberta for providing us with this personalized tour for our day trip to Lanai!
 As always, all opinions are our own.